October 16-20, 2017

-Theme: ICPs - The Core of Infection Prevention and Control
+Theme: Infection Prevention and Control - It's a Team Thing!

 The third full week in October is designated as National Infection Control Week (NICW) in Canada and the U.S. In Canada, Infection Control Week originated in 1988 to highlight infection control efforts in Canadian hospitals, long-term care facilities and in the community.
 It was an opportunity for infection control professionals to educate staff and the community about the importance of infection prevention and to promote the important work that was being done by infection control professionals in a visible and fun way.
 In 1989 the federal government proclaimed Infection Control Week as an annual event.

 This web page is provided by IPAC Canada to assist you in planning and implementing Infection Control Week in your facility.
 Whether your event spans the entire week or only one day, whether it is large or small, you might find some useful information, tips and tools here to use to help with its success and save you some time and resources.

 Good luck and have a successful Infection Control Week!